Peantab/NLP-Tasks/task1/README.md

 Both scripts need to be invoked from within a containing directory.

 ## Requirements
-I assume input files in subdirectory `ustawy`.
+I assume input files in a subdirectory `ustawy`.

 Tested with:
 * Python 3.6.7